bensk/SE8_p5js/_posts/2016/2016-05-10-drawing-shapes-with-p5.md

 OK, I'm not a great artist.
 But we're getting somewhere.

-You are going to use the graph paper on page 3 of your packet to plot a drawing, and begin making it in p5.
+You are going to use the graph paper on page 3 of your packet to plot a drawing, and begin making it in <span style="color: #ED1F5E">p5✱</span>.

 Good luck!